akimsahn/Cocktail-Library/README.md

+Cocktail Library

-Phase 1 Project Description:
+App Description:

-User will have access to a list of cocktail recipes that they can personalize by adding ratings or comments to specific recipes for later reference.
+User has access to a list of cocktail recipes that they can personalize by adding ratings or comments to the recipes they've tried.

-MVP: (Minimum Variable Product)
+MVP:
-User will be able to:
+User is able to:
-Filter cocktails by alcohol ingredient
+Filter cocktail recipes by spirit
-Submit form to add ratings/comments only any specific cocktail Click on image to display further details and recipe
+Click on cocktail image to view recipe and more details on cocktail Submit form to add ratings/comments to a specific recipe

-Stretch goals:
-Mouseover displays ingredients overlay on image